-Texas Ebony Bonsai Tree, scientific name Pithecellobium flexicaule, is an evergreen that is ideal for use in dry, desert climate.
-In the wild, it can be found on sandy to clay loams, clays and thin, hard limestone.
+Texas Ebony Bonsai Tree, scientific name Pithecellobium flexicaule, is an evergreen that is ideal for use in dry, desert climates.
+In the wild, it can be found on sandy clay loams, clays, and thin, hard limestone.

 It produces creamy fragrant flowers that attract bees.
 Its seeds are edible and are used as a coffee substitute.
 Great for indoors.

 Common Names: Texas Ebony, Mexican Ebony, False Acacia, Ebano, Ebony Blackbeard, Ebony Apes-earring.